tiaspaces/docker-handson-labs/build-your-first-app.md

 tia-expose 7001
 ```

-This command assumes you have a tool or service that can expose local ports to the internet.
-Replace `tia-expose` with the appropriate command or service name for your environment.
+This command is the tool that exposes local ports to the internet.

 ---

-Feel free to adjust the guide based on the specific requirements of your setup or any additional steps you want to include.